Nominatim Test Suite

 API Tests (

 These tests are meant to test the different API endpoints and their parameters.
-They require a to import several datasets into a test database.
-See the Development Setup chapter for instructions on how to set up this database.

 The API tests also support code coverage tests.
 You need to install PHP_CodeCoverage.
 On Debian/Ubuntu run: